Coronavirus (COVID-19): update to our privacy notice

 - Jury Central Summoning Bureau

-- Elected Representatives (MP, MEP, Local Councillors, Police & Crime Commissioner)
+- Elected Representatives (MP, MEP, Local Councillors, Police and Crime Commissioner)

 - Candidates standing for elections

 - Government departments or bodies

 - Credit Reference Agencies

 - National Fraud Initiative